 Is your child ready?

 We recommend bringing your child to see us for a consultation between the ages of 8 and 10.
-Specialist orthodontist Dr. Jackie Clune will carry out a thorough assessment to see if they need braces now, or are likely to need treatment in the future.
+Specialist orthodontist Dr. Jackie Bracken will carry out a thorough assessment to see if they need braces now, or are likely to need treatment in the future.

 We’ll advise you on the best time to start orthodontic treatment, but you and your child need to decide if they’re ready.